How to Prevent Eggplant from Turning Brown

+Easy kitchen tips for preventing eggplant from turning brown.
 Eggplant can be finicky to cook.
 It can easily turn to mush and/or an appetizing shade of blue-gray.
-Here’s why that happens and how to avoid it when preparing eggplant.
+Here’s why that happens and how to avoid your next eggplant dish from turning brown!

-Eggplant is a flavanoid of the anthocyanin group, which includes red cabbage, eggplant, radishes and berries.
-In acidic environments, they’re red; at a neutral pH they’re purple; in alkaline environments, blue.
+Eggplant is a flavanoid of the anthocyanin group, which includes red cabbage, radishes and berries.
+In acidic environments, these food are red; at a neutral pH they’re purple; in alkaline environments, blue.
 These foods turn different colors depending upon several factors:

 - degree of exposure to oxygen